5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 	4. Open Terminal and type: sudo /Users/YOURUSERNAME/ssdtPRGen.sh
 	5. Go to Users/YOURUSERNAME/Library/ssdtPRGen.
 There you'll find an ssdt.aml
 	6. Rename ssdt.aml to SSDT-PM.aml and replace the one in EFI > OC > ACPI with it
 	7. In config, go to ACPI > Add and re-enable SSDT-PM if it is disabled.
-Add your CPU model to the comment section (if you like)
 	8. Disable the two patches from step 2 again.
 	9. Save config and reboot.